EVY-Platform/evy/docs/evy/sdui.md

         "content": {
             "children": "ROW[]",

-            // Which data to use to decide how many children rows,
+            // Which data to use to decide how many children rows to show,
             // for example seller.pictures[]
             "children_data": "string"
         }